rnd195/text-mining-covid/README.md

   - `Make anonymous requests through TOR? ([y]es  / [n]o): `

 - ~~Windows machine needed (default to no TOR for other platforms)~~

+- Stem titles and perexes

+- Inspect and process individual articles